Jeevitha-pravin/Youtube-Project/README.md

 * Retrieve data from the YouTube API, including channel information, playlists, videos, and comments.
 * Store the retrieved data in a MongoDB database.
 * Migrate the data to a SQL data warehouse.
-* Analyze and visualize data using Streamlit and Plotly.
+* Analyze and visualize data using Streamlit.
 * Perform queries on the SQL data warehouse.
 * Gain insights into channel performance, video metrics, and more.